elixir-europe/rdmkit/pages/contribute/tool_resource_update.md

 - **name**: the name of the tool or resource
 - **link**: URL to the main page of the tool or resource, make sure to let the URL start with `https://`
 - **description**: A short description of the tool or resource.
 Try to not use the characters `"` or `'`
 - **registry**: 3 registries are supported: [Bio.tools](https://bio.tools), [FAIRsharing.org](https://fairsharing.org/) and [TeSS](https://tess.elixir-europe.org/).
-The keywords you can use respectively are: `biotools`, `fairsharing` and `tess`, specifying the id or query with a colon).
+The keywords you can use respectively are: `biotools`, `fairsharing`, `fairsharing-coll` and `tess`, specifying the id or query with a colon).
+FAIRsharing collections have an ID that follows the pattern `bsg-s000XXX`.
 List multiple registries using a comma `, ` between the keywords to separate the key:value pairs.
 The values that are given in the table will allways overrule the automatic links.
 If no Bio.tools ID or TeSS Query is available for a source, you can overwrite the automatic linking by adding 'NA' as registry.
 - **tags**: This is used to tag the tools so it is listed on the correct page.
 Make sure your tag is listed in the curated list of tags ( [tags.yml file](https://github.com/elixir-europe/rdmkit/blob/master/_data/tags.yml) ).
 Since the Data Life Cycle pages are not listing tools, we do not allow these tags in the tool table, instead tag them with Your domain, Your role and Your problem tags.
 List multiple tags by using a comma `, ` between them.

 | name     | link                             | description                                                                               | registry                                    | tags                                             |